 How to Handle Micromanaging Bosses

-Micromanagers feel the need to obsessively control every minute detail.
+Micromanagers feel the need to control every minute detail obsessively.
 They need to tell you how to do something you're perfectly capable of doing, and they hover over you as you work, waiting for a moment to critique any and all imperfect moves.

 Turn Your Lens Inward

 Your boss might really be reacting to a legitimate concern that you're not pulling your weight on the work floor.
 Consider anything that could lead him or her to feel you are unreliable.
-In some cases, it could be helpful to just ask if there's something your boss thinks you need to improve on.
+In some cases, it could be helpful to ask if there's something your boss thinks you need to improve on.

-Beat Them to the Punch
+Beat them to the Punch

-Communicate with your boss often; let him or her know what you've accomplished, what you are working on, and where you are at with it.
+Communicate with your boss often; let he, or she knows what you've accomplished, what you are working on, and where you are at with it.
 Your boss will notice the change and see that you're going the extra mile.
 It may even cause him or her to pause long enough to consider whether their behaviour might have been a bit unnecessary.

 Make Efforts to Understand

 Your boss might be under unseen pressure from even more finicky superiors and deadlines; missteps may ultimately go on his or her record.
-A kind word could be just the right antidote, just the thing to pacify her troubled exterior.
+A kind word could be just the right antidote, just the thing to soothe her troubled exterior.
 Sit with your boss and mention that you understand the amount of work that needs to get done and that you've wondered if there was anything more you could do to make the process smoother for them.

 Let Your Boss Know How You Feel

 It's essential that you speak to your boss when you're completely calm.
 Trying to talk when you're already frustrated can quickly evolve into something messy and harder to fix.
 Very humbly explain to your boss that you understand the challenge of managing other people but that you'd also like the opportunity to earn his trust.
 Suggest that he or she give you some time, say a week, during which he relaxes on checking up on you to evaluate how you perform.

 If your boss is a fair person, he might hear the logic in what you're saying.
-On the other hand, he might see your relatively harmless request as a challenge to his authority.
-Or he may not know exactly how to relinquish control.
+On the other hand, he might see your relatively simple request as a challenge to his authority.
+Or he may not know precisely how to relinquish control.
 In that case, the next best way to deal with your micromanaging boss is to lodge an official complaint; if that's out of the question, you may simply have to swallow your pride and find a way to cope.